Troubleshooting

 • The device may have been purchased from an external vendor, and the device is in the vendor's tenancy.

-• The device may have been previously managed by another CDO instance in a different region and is registered to its cloud tenancy.
+• The device may have been previously managed by another Security Cloud Control instance in a different region and is registered to its cloud tenancy.

 Resolution